marcelacardenas/spotifymachinelearning/README.md

 # Spotify: Predicting and analyzing music tasting.

 #### Spotify knows me better than I know myself? <br />
-Verify if the songs suggested by ** “Discover weekly playlist” ** are based on my musical habits (the ones I like, share, save, and don't like).
-Find out through Exploratory Data Analysis and machine learning what features of a song I like/dislike and predict whether I like or dislike a song.
+Verify if the songs suggested by ** “Discover weekly playlist” ** are based on my musical habits (the ones I like, share, save, and don't like). <br />
+Find out through Exploratory Data Analysis and machine learning what features of a song I like/dislike and predict whether I like or dislike a song. .<br />

 > Goal: Get a better understanding of musical behavior listening Spotify.<br />